hellowac/mapnik-wiki-zh-cn/UbuntuInstallation.md

 sudo apt-get purge libmapnik* mapnik-utils python-mapnik
 ```

-### Ensure your boost version is recent enough
+### Ensure your boost version is recent enough (at least 1.47)

 Mapnik master may require a boost version more recent than provided by your Ubuntu distribution.

-You can use the latest Boost version (that works with Mapnik) by installing Boost from the `mapnik/boost` PPA:
+Ubuntu 12.04 Precise ships with 2 different boost versions: 1.46 and 1.48.
+Make sure you install the correct version (see below) or use the latest Boost version (that works with Mapnik) by installing Boost from the `mapnik/boost` PPA:

 ```sh
 sudo add-apt-repository ppa:mapnik/boost